 *

-with computed statistics, which can be created by
+* CreateMLModel requires a DataSource with computed statistics, which can be created by

-* setting ComputeStatistics
+* setting ComputeStatistics to true in CreateDataSourceFromRDS,

-, or CreateDataSourceFromRedshift
+* CreateDataSourceFromS3, or CreateDataSourceFromRedshift operations.

 *

-* Creates a real-time endpoint for the MLModel
+* Creates a real-time endpoint for the MLModel.
+The endpoint contains the URI of the

-; that is, the location to send real-time prediction requests for the specified
+* MLModel; that is, the location to send real-time prediction requests for the specified

-* MLModel
+* MLModel.

 *

-* Creates a real-time endpoint for the MLModel
+* Creates a real-time endpoint for the MLModel.
+The endpoint contains the URI of the

-; that is, the location to send real-time prediction requests for the specified
+* MLModel; that is, the location to send real-time prediction requests for the specified

-* MLModel
+* MLModel.

 *